ckim929/Statistical-Modeling-Pipeline/page2.md

 ![traintestsplit](https://user-images.githubusercontent.com/86743951/219413937-7e8ec37b-d37d-4962-977d-912d723cb555.png)

-We'll then concatenate the x_train and y_train datasets to make correlation to conduct further EDA.
+I then concatenated the x_train and y_train datasets to make correlation to conduct further EDA.

 ![concat](https://user-images.githubusercontent.com/86743951/219414603-5fe31aff-3dfa-419f-949e-ca159dcb67d9.png)

 It is important to do EDA *only* on the training data to keep an unbiased estimate of the model's performance.
-Using the testing data for EDA runs the risk of engineering features that work well for the testing data thus running the risk of overfitting the model.
+Using the testing data for EDA runs the risk of engineering features that work well for the testing data, resulting in overfitting.

 ### Making correlation

 Correlation is a measure of the relationship between two variables.
 The correlation coefficient ranges from -1 to +1, where -1 decribes a perfect negative correlation and +1 describes a perfect positive (direct) correlation.

-Below, I've visualized the train dataset correlation in two different ways: a heat map using seaborn, and a bar chart usin gmatplotlib.
+Below, I've visualized the train dataset correlation in two different ways: a heat map using seaborn, and a bar chart using matplotlib.

 ![traincorr](https://user-images.githubusercontent.com/86743951/219416190-d09c0636-fb0d-47b7-afed-e33aa85e48ea.png)